 “In a beginner’s mind there are many possibilities, in the expert’s mind there are few.” ~Shunryu Suzuki

 Ah, Stand Up Paddleboard Yoga.
 As you can tell, we’re a bit obsessed with it at Our Yoga right now.
-I (Becca) had an eye-opening afternoon on the board recently that reminded me of my first yoga teacher training (YTT) and I thought it was revelant to share as the world in flux.
+I (Becca) had an eye-opening afternoon on the board recently that reminded me of my first yoga teacher training (YTT).
+With everything going on right now, it feels relevant to share as the world in flux.

 Right now, we are in a never-ending transition, between being on lock down & opening up, between things feeling totally foreign, to a new normal, to wtf is going on.
-It is fair & probably widespread to not know how you feel, and to feel like every time you do figure it out, then we learn something that makes us unsure.
+I know I’ve been having a heard time figure out how I feel because of it.
+Then every time, I think I know, new information is available that makes me unsure again.

-It’s during times like these, when we feel frustrated, stuck, worried or negative, that maintaining a beginner’s mindset can help you approach your feelings, new situations & your constantly changing day to day with fresh eyes & more openness.
+It’s during times like these, when I feel frustrated, stuck, worried or negative, that maintaining a beginner’s mindset can helps me approach my feelings, new situations & my constantly changing day to day with fresh eyes & more openness.

-Because honestly, who and what prepared us for THIS?
+Because honestly, who & what prepared us for THIS?

-At my first yoga teacher training, our group came up with this list of ingredients that make up a beginner’s mindset:
+At my first yoga teacher training, our group created with this list of ingredients that make up a beginner’s mindset:

 IT IS OKAY TO NOT KNOW & it is maybe even better to JUST BE CURIOUS.

-Because when I am not curious, or think I know it all, I feel rigid & I’m not able to receive new ideas & possibilities.
-Everything feels overwhelming.
+Because if I am not curious, or think I know it all, I feel rigid & I’m not able to receive new ideas & possibilities.
+Then everything feels overwhelming.

-Stand up paddleboard yoga has brought me back to this mindset in a new & refreshing way.
-It’s helped encourage me to maintan a beginner’s mindset by taking everything I thought I knew about my yoga practice & challenging it.
+In a similar but refreshing way, stand up paddleboard yoga has brought me back to this mindset.
+By taking everything I thought I knew about my yoga practice & challenging it.

-The first time I did it, it even brought me to my knees, literally, making me question my balance, forcing me to mentally, physically & emotionally rise to the moment (in a safe, fun way).
+The first time I did it, it even brought me to my knees, literally.
+Which made me question my balance, and forced me to mentally, physically & emotionally rise to the moment (in a safe, fun way).
 Now I know that being on your knees on a paddleboard is actually a great way to approach it!